mjcaisse/cppnow-website/src/pages/location/lodging.md

 ![Limelight Hotel - Aspen Lounge](/assets/img/location/Limelight/Limelight lounge.jpeg "Limelight Hotel - Aspen Lounge"){:style="float: right;margin-right: 7px;margin-top: 7px; width: 280px"}

 The Limelight provides free shuttle service to an from the airport.
-Please call the hotel at (970) 925-3025 and tell them your flight information and when you want to be picked up.
+Please review [the information here](https://www.limelighthotels.com/aspen/the-hotel/getting-here) about arranging your pickup.

 Just a mile from the Aspen Center for Physics, take advantage of the complimentary bicycles or enjoy a walk in the clear mountain air.